anaclumos/extracranial/Research/pages/Heap (Memory).md

 - keep a separate free list based on the size of free blocks
 - pick the best list based on the size requested

+## Managed Pointers

+There is an intermediary object holding counters of the references.
+If the reference reach zero, the garbage collector will deallocate the object.